 The good: Glucose is an important source of energy and a key fuel for your brain.
-When you eat good (low GI) carbs, your blood glucose level will slowly rise and fall, providing sustained energy and helping you feel fuller for longer.
+When you eat good (low GI) carbohydrates, your blood glucose level will slowly rise and fall, providing sustained energy and helping you feel fuller for longer.

-The bad: If you eat high GI carbs, your blood glucose levels will spike and crash.
+The bad: If you eat high GI carbohydrates, your blood glucose levels will spike and crash.
 Not only can this leave you feeling flat and trigger hunger but over time may lead to many negative health issues such as Type 2 diabetes, obesity, high blood pressure, stroke and heart disease.

 How exactly does it work?

 When you enjoy carbohydrates, glucose enters the bloodstream and your body releases insulin to direct the glucose to the right places to provide energy, promote cell growth, regulate metabolism.

 Any glucose that is not immediately used is stored in the liver as glycogen.
 If your blood glucose levels drop, your liver then cleverly reconverts the stored glycogen into glucose and releases it into the bloodstream.